Coffee Grinding 101

 There are 60 different grind settings.
 This allows you to very specifically choose the best grind size for whatever brewing method you’re using.
 It’s also pretty fun to fool around with, you’d be surprised at the differences you’ll taste with some fine adjustments!

-This grinder has room for 18 ounces of beans at one time.
+This grinder has room for 18oz of beans at one time.
 Assuming you grind fresh daily, this is a much larger capacity than you’ll ever need.

 This machine is quite durable, but you can grab a 3 or 4 year warranty for only a few bucks.
 You probably won’t need it but hey, peace of mind, right?